Jacqueline de Jong: Later career and legacy (1990 until death)

 They got married in 1998 in Airopolie (Greece).
 They gave several lectures on 'intellectual right, copyright, détournement and modification' in the Netherlands and U.K.

-In 1996 they bought their property in the Bourbonnais France where she has her vegetable garden and grows the potatoes which became Art ("Potatoe language" in 2003 van Abbe Museum Eindhoven invited by Jennifer Tee, "Baked Potatoes" 2006 Albisola Italy invited by Roberto Ohrt and the Golden and Platina jewellery "Pommes de Jong" 2008-2011.
+In 1996 they bought their property in Bourbonnais, France, where she had her vegetable garden and grew potatoes, which became Art ("Potato language," Van Abbe Museum Eindhoven, invited by Jennifer Tee, 2003; "Baked Potatoes," Albisola, Italy, invited by Roberto Ohrt, 2006; and the Golden and Platina jewellery, "Pommes de Jong" 2008–2011).
+Together with Tom she established The Weyland de Jong Foundation early 2009.

-In 2003 a retrospective exhibition of her work was shown at the Cobra Museum for Contemporary Art in Amstelveen, the Netherlands and the KunstCentret Silkeborg Bad Denmark, whereas a monography was published 'Undercover in de Kunst/in Art' Edition Ludion, Belgium.

-Together with Tom she realized The Weyland de Jong Foundation early 2009.
 The main aim is to support avant-garde artists of all disciplines, architects and art-scientists having reached the age of 50 and over.
+Weyland died in May 2009.

+In 2003, a retrospective exhibition of her work was shown at the Cobra Museum for Contemporary Art in Amstelveen, the Netherlands and at the KunstCentret Silkeborg Bad Denmark, whereas a monography was published, Undercover in de Kunst/in Art (Edition Ludion), in Belgium.